bravenewdude/bravenewdude.github.com/_posts/2013-01-10-processing-taq-data.md

 Now we have one folder for each date of interest.
 Within that folder, there is a file for each stock that was represented on that day's TAQ file.
 This stock's file has a row for each second of the day during which trades occurred.
-Each row consists of two columns: time of day (in seconds) and weighted average trade price.
+Each row consists of two columns: time of day (in seconds) and weighted average trade price during that second.
 For example,

     time,price
     34201,52.41